github/developer.github.com/content/v3/enterprise/ldap.md

 {{#tip}}

 Note that this API call does not automatically initiate an LDAP sync.
-Rather, it queues a sync, and performs it when ready.
+Rather, if a `201` is returned, the sync job is queued successfully, and is performed when the instance is ready.

 {{/tip}}